 Above: General architecture of the Resurs-P satellite.
 Copyright © 2009 Anatoly Zak

-Developed by TsSKB Progress in the city of Samara, the Resurs-P No. 1 (47KS) remote-sensing satellite was designed to provide high-resolution imagery of the Earth surface reavaling details as small as one meter in size.
+Developed by TsSKB Progress in the city of Samara, the Resurs-P No. 1 (47KS) remote-sensing satellite was designed to provide high-resolution imagery of the Earth surface revealing details as small as one meter in size.
 Resurs-P (where "P" stood for "prospective") would complement and ultimately replace in this role the Resurs-DK spacecraft launched in 2006.
-Both satellites were considered to be civilian cousins of a classified optical reconaissance spacecraft also developed by TsSKB Progress.
+Both satellites were considered to be civilian cousins of a classified optical reconnaissance spacecraft also developed by TsSKB Progress.
 The company's Soyuz-2-1b rocket was expected to orbit Resurs-P.

 For the first time the Russian satellite would carry so-called hyper-spectral system featuring 96 spectral channels in each of its two optical-electronic converters.
 (570)